IsakGrimsson/Test_driven_development/README.md

 # Deliverables
 1. Create CSV files from manual entry on the command line
-2. Parse all CSV files into a “Database”
-3. List all the recipes in the DB, allow the user to manually enter as many as they wish, allow the user to confirm their choice, (yes or no)
+2. List all the recipes, allow the user to manually enter as many as they wish, allow the user to confirm their choice.
-4. Combine the ingredients of the selected recipes into one single list, returned as a text file
+3. Combine the ingredients of the selected recipes into one single list, returned as a text file
-5. Robust Error handling
+4. Robust User Input Error handling